elinatomson/real-time-forum-typing-in-progress/README.md

 # real-time-forum-typing-in-progress

 ## Project Description
 This is a private forum that provides a platform for registered users to engage in discussions by creating forum posts, associating categories with their posts, and participating in reading and commenting on all the posts.
-Additionally, the forum offers a chat feature that enables users to send private messages to each other.
+Additionally, the forum offers a chat feature that enables users to send private messages to each other. his version of the forum uses a typing in progress engine, allowing users to see when the person they are chating with is typing.

 The chat functionality allows real-time communication between users who are online simultaneously.
 Even if a user is offline, they will still receive notifications about unread messages when they log in.